keymanapp/keyman/README.md

 ### Tokens

-Tokens uniquely identify an input event, such as a keypress.
-Since Keyman should ask for an asynchronous prediction on most keypresses, the token is intended to associate a prediction and its response with a particular input; Keyman is free to ignore prediction responses if they are for outdated input events.
+Tokens uniquely identify an input event, such as a key press.
+Since Keyman should ask for an asynchronous prediction on most key presses, the token is intended to associate a prediction and its response with a particular input; Keyman is free to ignore prediction responses if they are for outdated input events.